How a Linen Exchange Program Works

 Enrollment

-Residents are connected to the program for a defined service term.
-The way this happens depends on the housing community: in some programs residents sign up directly, in others enrollment is arranged through the housing provider, and in others linen service is included as part of the housing arrangement.
-The specific enrollment model is communicated by the program or the housing provider.
+Residents join a linen exchange program for a defined service term.
+How they join varies by housing community.
+In some programs, residents enroll directly.
+In others, enrollment is arranged through the housing provider, or linen service is built into the housing arrangement itself.
+The model in place at any given community is communicated to residents by the program or the housing provider.

-Once enrolled, residents bring used linens to a designated exchange site within their community to receive a clean set in return.
-The day-to-day mechanics of the exchange, including where it takes place and how often it is available, are set by the program at each location.
+Once enrolled, residents bring used linens to a designated exchange site within their community and receive a clean set in return.
+Where the exchange takes place, and how often residents may exchange, is determined by the program at each location.

 During and After the Service Term